derekli-NJ/Learn-to-Walk-with-Genetic-Algorithm/DEVELOPMENT.md

 ##### Saturday April 27
 Just started work on the genetic algorithm and now I can mutate the joints parameters about a normal model.
 Also, implemented the initial generation by creating uniform randomness about the range of parameters.

+##### Sunday April 28
+Had to implement a copy assignment operator oveload for the Walker class.

+##### Monday April 29
+Was getting this really weird error where the vector was not able to push back and I went to office hours and fixed it by reserving memory.

 ## To Do
 - [x] Create Box2D world in world object
 - [x] Create nodes for walker